VladimirKalachikhin/Galadriel-map/README.md

 ## Emergency kit
 All you need to install, including dependences, are in _emergencykit/_.
 See README.txt how to install.
-You may download full pack -- more 20MB, or without vector tiles support pack -- less them 20MB.
+You may download full pack -- more 10MB, or without vector tiles support and screenshots pack -- less them 3MB.

 ## Dependences and thanks